United States Express Delivery Market Size and Share

 Amazon continues to self-insource volume, piloting AI route planners, humanoid pick-robots, and electric vans that reduce per-stop cost and improve mapping accuracy.
 USPS leans on legislative reforms and network redesign to chip away at low-weight ground parcels, especially for SMB shippers who prefer flat pricing and Saturday delivery.
 Regionals such as OnTrac extend seven-day schedules and have merged with LaserShip to build a 31-state footprint, challenging the integrators in densely populated zones.

-Strategic M&A is reshaping supply dynamics.
-DSV’s acquisition of DB Schenker for EUR 14.3 billion (USD 15.78 billion) expands end-to-end service breadth and invites European players to contest United States express lanes.
+Strategic mergers and acquisitions are reshaping supply dynamics.
+DSV’s acquisition of DB Schenker for EUR 14.3 billion (USD 15.78 billion) expands end-to-end service breadth and invites European players to contest the United States express lanes.
 Purolator’s Livingston International purchase sharpens cross-border brokerage expertise, facilitating faster customs throughput.
 SpeedX’s 2024 Accelerated Global Solutions buyout signals a parcel upstart’s ambition to breach the half-billion-dollar revenue threshold.
-Technology, labor economics, and cross-border facilitation together define the evolving chessboard of the United States express delivery service market.
+Technology, labor economics, and cross-border facilitation together define the evolving chessboard of the United States express delivery market.

 -